Is Sports Betting Legal in New Jersey?

 New Jersey is one of the handfuls of USA sports betting states that offer entirely legal gambling.
 With a long history of gambling in the state of NJ, there are a wealth of options available to aspiring bettors.

-Top 5 New Jersey Sportsbooks
+Top 5 New Jersey Online Betting Sites

 With a broad range of New Jersey legal sports betting opportunities available, bettors and sports enthusiasts in NJ are spoiled for choice!
 Gambling in the state has a long history and because of that, there are various firms that have been operating for many years now.